01 of 04

 Hand Tile Snipper

-In this tutorial, we'll show you some tips on how to use the tile nipper and make successful, clean tile cuts.
-Please note that when using the tile nipper or even a snap tile cutter, please make sure to wear proper eye protection to prevent injury from flying chips of tile.Continue to 2 of 4 below.
+In this tutorial, you'll learn some tips on how to use the tile nipper and make successful, clean tile cuts.
+Please note that when using the tile nipper or even a snap tile cutter, make sure to wear proper eye protection to prevent injury from flying chips of tile.Continue to 2 of 4 below.

 02 of 04